muammerkeles/vuejs-select3/README.md

-# vuejs multifunctional select component
+# vuejs multifunctional 'SelectBox' component

 With the combination of VueJs and Bootstrap 4, a "Selectbox" component that works like "Autocomplete" with `Ajax` is being built.